angeerr/Fine-tuning-gpt2/README.md

 Note:
 -
 ⚠
-- Since the code is runned on the computation node (single GPU version) on clusters, thus, some codes are ignorable when being runned on your server or kaggle.
+- Since the code is runned on the computation node (single GPU version) on clusters, thus, some codes are ignorable when being runned on your server or kaggle
-- Some model paths should be change according to your local environments.
+- Some model paths should be modified according to your local environments

 Process:
 -